 “Keeping up with the Joneses” can unknowingly lead you into a social status trap.
 Learn how to escape it and sever further damages.

-Thorstein Veblen is a sociologist who described “conspicuous consumption” as a behavioral characteristic wherein a person uses public consumption of goods and services to show social power.
+Thorstein Veblen is a sociologist who described “conspicuous consumption.”
+It is a behavioural characteristic wherein a person uses public consumption of goods and services to show social power.

-Gone are the days when a person can just use cash.
+Gone are the days when a person could just use cash.
 No cash means no way to show off.
 It was that simple.
-However, we are now at the age when people can pretend to have higher financial status through credit cards and loans.
+However, we are now at the age when people can pretend to have higher financial status.
+It is possible through credit cards and loans.

 Financial psychologist, Brad Klontz, explained that people subconsciously compare themselves with the people around them.
-They look for confirmation of their social and economic status.
+As a result, they look for confirmation of their social and economic status.

-The “animal brain” takes over the rational thinking when we compare ourselves with other people.
-Just like a peacock flaunting its colorful tail, humans flaunt their social status with their possessions.
+The “animal brain” takes over rational thinking.
+It occurs when we compare ourselves with other people.
+Like a peacock flaunting its colourful tail, humans exhibit their social status with their possessions.

 Illogical, but it does happen.
 It is our human nature to feel terrible when we are left behind.

-Every day Facebook shows what your peers can buy and do with their money.
-How are you going to show off your financial status?
+Facebook shows what your peers can buy and do with their money every day.
+How will you show off your financial status?
 Are you going to display the real you?
 Or are you planning to stage a lifestyle?

 Wealth signals indicate high social status.
-Seeing the posts on Facebook and other social media platforms trigger you.
+For example, the posts on Facebook and other social media platforms trigger you.
 As a result, you opt to do the same.

-The problem gets worse because social media can easily show you what other people have and can afford.
+The problem worsens.
+Social media can easily show you what other people have and can afford.

 Budgeting is not fun at all.
 Klontz shared that our emotional brain responds to budgeting as it responds to diet.
 The word budgeting sends signals of deprivation, depression, and suffering.

-The more you resist to buy something, the more it becomes irresistible.
-This implies scarcity and your brain want you to fill in the need.
-If uncontrolled, you’ll overspend and ruin your budget.
+The more you resist buying something, the more it becomes irresistible.
+It implies scarcity.
+Therefore, your brain wants you to fill in the need.
+If uncontrolled, you’ll overspend.
+Thus, it ruins your budget.

-There are some of us who buy the newest iPhone model just to follow the trend.
-Not knowing that it’ll make you out of the budget.
-It is also hard to work in an office with people showing off their latest gadgets, fashionable clothes, and branded bags.
+Some of us buy the newest iPhone model to follow the trend.
+But if you do such without thinking, it will take you out of the budget.
+Also, it is hard to work in an office.
+Often, people show off their latest gadgets, fashionable clothes, and branded bags.
 Then on paydays, your coworkers would invite you.
 It’s either you go out to eat with them or have fun.

-Many Singaporeans value their image and social status so much that they forget their budget.
-They don’t want to be left out just because they can’t afford something.
+Many Singaporeans value their image and social status so much.
+However, they forget their budget.
+They don’t want to be left out.
+So they spend on something they can’t afford.

-This is financially dangerous as people become more competitive.
-The fear of losing out creeps in them that it does not matter if basic needs are ignored.
-You may have a good social status but your financial status is ruined.
+In addition, it is financially dangerous as people become more competitive.
+The fear of losing out is right under their skin.
+Also, it does not matter if they ignore the basic needs.
+So you may have an excellent social status but a ruined financial status.

-Most people think that having a good social status give them a better financial status.
-However, this is a misconception that drags a person into a financial trap.
+Most people think that having an excellent social status reflects a better financial position.
+However, this misconception drags a person into a financial and social status trap.

-If you are looking to have a good financial status, then you must consider two factors: excess cash flow and earning assets.
+Are you looking to have a better financial situation?
+Then, you must consider two factors: excess cash flow and earning assets.

-Excess cash flow is the amount of money left after you have spent for your needs.
-The earning asset is the money working for you.
+Excess cash flow is the amount of money left after spending for your needs.
+On the other hand, the earning asset is the money working for you.

 Have no savings because the FOMO (Fear of Missing Out) always gets into you?
-It all boils down to lifestyle, not your salary.
+Again, it all boils down to lifestyle, not your salary.

 Jenny and Lianne are both earning $5,000 monthly.

-Jenny only spends half of her salary for her daily needs.
-She’s friendly but she rarely goes out.
-She thinks that her valuables should not be replaced as long as it is still working.
-Every month, Jenny is able to save $2,500.
+Jenny only spends half of her salary on her daily needs.
+She’s friendly.
+But, she rarely goes out.
+She thinks that she should not replace her valuables.
+As long as it is still working, it is okay.
+Every month, Jenny can save $2,500.

 On the other hand, Lianne would spend almost everything to always be in style.
 She loves buying new gadgets.
 Her peers like her because she usually treats them to a restaurant.
-She always travels every time she gets a chance because her friends do it too.
+Also, she always travels every time she gets a chance.
+She wants what her friends do.
 At the end of each month, her excess cash flow is only $500.

 Who will have a better retirement plan?
 Who can have financial freedom?

-The problem is it is hard to break out from the pressure of keeping with your social status.
-The simple solution is accepting the fact that you have to live within your means.
+It is hard to break out from the pressure of keeping with your social status trap.
+The simple solution is accepting that you have to live within your means.

-The underlying cause is more on the psychological side rather than the lack of financial skills.
-The fear of getting left out roots from low self-esteem.
+The underlying cause is more on the psychological side than the lack of financial skills.
+Also, the fear of getting left out results in low self-esteem.

-Trying too hard to “keep up with the Joneses” will surely lead to overspending.
+Trying too hard to “keep up with the Joneses” will undoubtedly lead to overspending.
 So instead, focus on more essential matters.
-For example, having a saving for a business or investment rather than buying things which can only produce short term pleasure.
+For example, having a saving for a business or investment.
+In addition, forget buying things that can only produce short term pleasure.

-Most people want to step up their social class but they are only doing the opposite.
-Do not wait to reach rock bottom before you change your mindset and lifestyle.
+Most people want to step up their social class.
+But, they are only doing the opposite.
+Do not wait to reach rock bottom before changing your mindset and lifestyle.